A Live-in Personal assistant to Elderly

-Its not uncommion for the elderly to sustain an injures in the process-usually a fall.
+It’s not uncommon for the elderly person to sustain an injury in the process-usually a fall.

-On the preriphary ;as a big bonus-help with general household chores- washing, ironing, cleaning, dusting etc. Oh, and quite a lot of carers enjoy gardening jobs!
+On the periphery; as a big bonus-help with general household chores- washing, ironing, cleaning, dusting, etc. Oh, and quite a lot of carers enjoy gardening jobs!

-On another level the priceless inherent benefit of :-companionship, interaction, sharing a laugh and a joke, current affairs.
+On another level, the priceless inherent benefits are: -companionship, interaction, sharing a laugh and a joke, current affairs.

-A Live in Personal assistant to Elderly restore independence by enabling them to take charge of events. lifting their self confidence and making them feeling less helpless.
+A Live-in Personal assistant to Elderly restore independence by enabling them to take charge of events. lifting their self-confidence and making them feel less helpless.

 For example the ability to once again play “mine host” (like in the old days).
 Confidently being able to invite over old friends and relatives for afternoon tea or similar.